-- DEPTH OF KNOWLEDGE--The ability to synthesize literature in a well-defined topic area that demonstrates depth of understanding about the critical issues in that topic and ability to bring together multiple perspectives.
-This well-defined topic is almost always aligned with the students' dissertation topic. - BREADTH OF KNOWLEDGE -- The ability to examine a broad issue in mathematics or statistics education to develop well-delineated arguments both in terms of supporting and conflicting points of view - CRITIQUE OF RESEARCH -- The ability to examine a broad issue in mathematics or statistics education to develop well-delineated arguments both in terms of supporting and conflicting points of view
+• DEPTH OF KNOWLEDGE--The ability to synthesize literature in a well-defined topic area that demonstrates depth of understanding about the critical issues in that topic and ability to bring together multiple perspectives.
+This well-defined topic is almost always aligned with the students' dissertation topic.

-The student meets with their committee to discuss potential foci for the written exam questions.
-The three questions are written and approved by the students chair(s) and committee members.
+• BREADTH OF KNOWLEDGE -- The ability to examine a broad issue in mathematics or statistics education to develop well-delineated arguments both in terms of supporting and conflicting points of view questions.
+The three questions are written and approved by the students' chair(s) and committee members.
 Once received, the student has up to six weeks to submit the written responses.
 Each question should require approximately one week of full-time work to complete.
 Thus, upon agreement between a student and their GAC, the exams may be completed in either three weeks of full-time work, or up to six weeks of part-time work.
 The student works independently to prepare the responses to the Written Exam questions and submits these responses in hard copy and electronic copy to the Chair(s) by the designated due date and time.